swift-server/swift-webauthn/Sources/WebAuthn/Docs.docc/Example Implementation.md

 #### Explanation

 1. When tapping the "Register" button the client sends a request to the backend.
-The backend responds to this request with a call to `begingRegistration(user:)` which then returns a new ``PublicKeyCredentialRequestOptions``.
+The relying party responds to this request with a call to ``WebAuthnManager/beginRegistration(user:timeoutInSeconds:attestation:publicKeyCredentialParameters:)`` which then returns a new ``PublicKeyCredentialRequestOptions``.
 This must be send back to the client so it can pass it to `navigator.credentials.create()`.

-2. Whatever `navigator.credentials.create()` returns will be send back to the backend, parsing it into ``RegistrationCredential``.
+2. Whatever `navigator.credentials.create()` returns will be send back to the relying party, parsing it into ``RegistrationCredential``.
     ```swift
-    let registrationCredential = try req.content.decode(RegistrationCredential.self)
+    let registrationCredential = try JSONDecoder().decode(RegistrationCredential.self)
     ```

-3. Next the backend calls `finishRegistration(challenge:credentialCreationData:)` with the previously generated challenge and the received ``RegistrationCredential``.
-If `finishRegistration` succeeds a new ``Credential`` object will be returned.
+3. Next the backend calls ``WebAuthnManager/finishRegistration(challenge:credentialCreationData:requireUserVerification:supportedPublicKeyAlgorithms:pemRootCertificatesByFormat:confirmCredentialIDNotRegisteredYet:)`` with the previously generated challenge and the received ``RegistrationCredential``.
+If no error are thrown a new ``Credential`` object will be returned.
 This object contains information about the new credential, including an id and the generated public-key.
 Persist this data in e.g. a database and link the entry to the user.

 ##### Example implementation (using Vapor)